IziDevSpot/blog/_posts/2017-02-23-adding-multimedia-content-to-your-posts.markdown

   - layout
 ---

-You want to make your blog pretty and make your post a little more descriptive.To do that you should be able to add multimedia content that reflect the topic that your blog and posts are about.
+esides text, you should be able to add multimedia content to your post.

-lets see how we can add images,videos and audio to our jekyll powered blog or website.
+let us see how we can add images, videos, and audio to our Jekyll powered blog or website.

 **Adding images**